disposable-email-domains/python-disposable-email-domains/README.rst

     >>> 'bearsarefuzzy.com' in blacklist
     True

-The domains are guaranteed to be fully lowercased and striped of whitespace.
+The domains are guaranteed to be fully lowercased and stripped of whitespace.

 Source
 ------